 College of the Redwoods makes several financial aid resources available to its students including state, federal, and local funds.
 Some funds are need-based, meaning the funds go to the most financially needy students who qualify first.
-There are also non-need based funds which are available to any students who qualify for the programs regardless of their income or that of their parents.
+There are also non-need-based funds which are available to any students who qualify for the programs regardless of their income or that of their parents.
 Please refer to the Financial Aid Office's webpage for detailed information.

-Need-based programs include Pell Grant, Federal Supplemental Education Opportunity Grant (FSEOG), subsidized student loans, work-study, California College Promise Grant (CCP), Cal Grant, Full Time Student Success Grant (FTSSG), Community College Completion Grant (CCG) and some scholarships.
+Need-based programs include Pell Grant, Federal Supplemental Education Opportunity Grant (FSEOG), subsidized student loans, work-study, California College Promise Grant (CCP), Cal Grant, Student Success and Completion Grant (SSCG), and some scholarships.

-Non-need based programs include unsubsidized student loans, parent loans, and some scholarships.
+Non-need-based programs include unsubsidized student loans, parent loans, and some scholarships.

-Students who would like to be considered for financial aid must apply using the Free Application for Federal Student Aid (FAFSA), available at www.fafsa.ed.gov.
-Some financial aid resources require a student to submit additional application materials; scholarships, for example, might have a completely separate form to submit to the funding agency.
+Students who would like to be considered for financial aid must apply using the Free Application for Federal Student Aid (FAFSA) or the California Dream Act Application (CADAA).
+Some financial aid resources require a student to submit additional application materials; scholarships, for example, might have a separate form to submit to the funding agency.
 The Financial Aid Office is not responsible for the application process of outside resources like non-College of the Redwoods scholarships, although all students are encouraged to apply for scholarships that might contribute to their financial resources while attending college.